 How To Do A Plank Army Crawl

 Start in a high plank position with your shoulders stacked over your wrists, hands shoulder-width apart.

 Hold this high plank position, maintaining a straight line with your body, gaze slightly in front of you.

 Then drop your left forearm to the mat.
 Followed by dropping your right forearm to the mat; so you are now in a low plank or forearm plank position with your shoulders stacked over your elbows.

-Exhale as you push yourself back up to the starting high plank position; starting with your left arm and following with your right arm, while trying to maintain stable hips, square to the ground.
+Exhale as you push yourself back up to the starting position; starting with your left arm and following with your right arm, while trying to maintain stable hips, keeping the hips square to the ground.

 Repeat this alternating forearm drop, leading with your right hand and following with your left hand.

 Modification:Substitute incline army crawl by placing your hands on a chair or bench; or drop to your knees for modified army crawl.

 Targets: Full body — the arms, chest, back, shoulders, legs, glutes, hips and core.